-It is impossible for me to count how many times I have heard women complaining about their mothers-in-law.
-And, almost equal are the cases I’ve heard mother-in-laws expressing dissatisfaction for their daughters-in-law.
-Not to mention the rumors and stereotypes created by the media about these relationships (60% of daughters-in-law say that their mother-in-law is “a witch”).
-Unfortunately, I don’t have a mother-in-law as she passed away many years before I married.
-And all this vortex of discussions made me curious to investigate what scientific research is done for relationships of married couples with their in-laws.
-I am really curious for their findings about this hot point.
+It is impossible for me to remember all the times I’ve heard women complaining about mothers-in-law.
+And, almost the same number are the cases I’ve heard mother-in-laws expressing dissatisfaction for daughters-in-law.
+Not to mention the rumors and stereotypes created by media.
+They say 60% of daughters-in-law say their mother-in-law is “a witch”.
+Unfortunately, I don’t have a mother-in-law, as she passed away many years before I married.
+And all this vortex of discussions made me curious to investigate if there is any scientific base for this.
+I mean any research at all about relationships of married couples with their in-laws.

 “Adam and Eve were the happiest, and the luckiest, couple in the world, because neither of them had a mother-in-law.”

-- The quality of relationship after the marriage is affected by the initial recognition period.
-So, if the in-laws loved the future daughter-in-law since the beginning of their acquaintance, most likely the relationship will be good even after the marriage.
-The opposite is also true, if the daughter-in-law/son-in-law is not approved from the beginning, the relationship will be cold even after the wedding.
+- The quality of relationship after the marriage is affected by the introduction int he first place.
+So, if the in-laws loved future daughter-in-law since the beginning, most likely the relationship will be good even after the marriage.
+The opposite is also true.
+If daughter-in-law/son-in-law is not approved from the beginning, the relationship will be cold even after.

 - The relationship of the mother-in-law with the daughter-in-law/son-in-law is not greatly influenced by mother-in-law relationship with her own child.
 So, that’s why we face situations such as: mother-in-law has terrible relationships with daughter-in-law, but she has excellent relationship with her son and vice versa.